 Healthy Adult Cats

 In some cases, it could be okay to leave your healthy, middle-aged cat alone for 24-48 hours.
 Of course, this will depend upon a number of factors including your cat's personality, your living conditions, and whether they are used to spending time alone.
-If your cat is going to be left on their own for a day or two make sure the temperature in your home isn't too hot or too cold, that there is enough (dry) food left out for your cat to eat while you're away, and that there is lots of clean drinking water.
+If your cat is going to be left on their own for a day or two make sure the temperature in your home isn't too hot or too cold, and that there is enough (dry) food left out for your cat to eat while you're away, and that there is lots of clean drinking water.
 It's also a good idea to make sure that the litter box is completely clean before you leave.

 You can help keep your cat from feeling lonely or prevent them from getting into trouble by taking them to a trusted pet boarding facility in your neighborhood.
 Pet boarding can provide you with the freedom to leave home knowing your kitty is safe and being well taken care of while you are away.